How I Met Your Mother season 1: Release

+Ratings

+The first season garnered an average of 9.47 million viewers per all 22 episodes in the U.S. Out of all regular primetime programming that aired during the 2005–2006 American television season, How I Met Your Mother ranked 51st out of 156, according to the Nielsen ratings system.
+The pilot was watched by 10.94 million viewers, while the finale was watched by 8.64 million viewers.

 Distribution

 CBS premiered the show in the United States on September 19, 2005.
 Internationally, the show premiered in the United Kingdom on BBC Two on May 7, 2006, and is aired by Citytv in Canada and Seven Network in Australia.
 Season one also runs in syndication in the United States.

 The first season was released on DVD in the U.S. under the name How I Met Your Mother Season One with the tagline "A Love Story in Reverse" on November 21, 2006, as a three-disc box set.
 The DVD cropped the original widescreen broadcast to a full frame 4:3 format, and no widescreen format has been released.
 The set was released in Region 2 on May 7, 2007, and Region 4 on January 10, 2007.
 Every episode in this season is available for purchase from the U.S. iTunes store.